+When InpSubWidthC is equal to 1 and InpSubHeightC is equal to 1, nnpfc_purpose shall not be equal to 2 or 4.

 Examples

-Some examples are provided in this section regarding the proposed usage of the tag URI.
+Some examples are provided in this section regarding the proposed usage of the tag URI (proposal 1).

 As an example an external XYZ corporation may define a nnrpf_uri_tag[ i ] value which specifies a tag URI: